rafakesia/pds2/README.md

 # pds2
-A small repository to save exercise files created on the semester of 2021-2 for the discipline of pds2.
+A repository to save exercise files created on the semester of 2021-2 for the discipline of pds2.

 VPL means 'Laboratório Virtual de Programação' - Virtual Programming Lab.
 VPL exercises were given to practice programming logic.